florianfesti/boxes/documentation/src/usermanual.rst

 Converting vector graphics is error prone.
-Many formats have very weird ideas how their internal units translates to real world dimmensions.
+Many formats have very weird ideas how their internal units translates to real world dimensions.
 If reference is set to non zero Boxes.py renders a rectangle of the given length.
 It can be used to check if the drawing is still at the right scale or may give clues on how to scale it back to the right proportions.